Meigs Soil and Water Conservation District

 Join Meigs Soil and Water Conservation District on

 June 3rd and 10th for an exciting and educational experience.
 During these two days, campers will participate in several hands-on activities focused on nature and conservation.
-The camp will run from 9 a.m. to 4 p.m., rain or shine, and is open to campers ages 8-14.
-You can register for one or both days, but hurry—registration ends May 27th at 4:30 p.m. and is limited to 50 campers per day.
+The camp will run from 9 a.m. to 4 p.m., rain or shine.

 Best of all, it’s completely free!
 Lunch and snacks will be provided, and campers should come dressed for outdoor fun and learning, with sunscreen and bug repellent.